joseph-turk/joseph-turk.github.io/_posts/2016-07-10-building-commonplace.md

 layout: post
 ---

-The first project in my project per month series ended up taking... a little over three months.
+The first project in my attempt to build a project each month for the rest of 2016 took... a little over three months.
 Here's what I learned during the process of building [Commonplace](http://cmnplc.herokuapp.com).

 ## The Importance of Tooling
 I've recently been bouncing back and forth between operating systems for development.
 For the past couple years, I've mainly developed on a 2011 iMac.
 I use Windows for my day job, though, so I decided earlier this year to try switching over to Windows for development as well.
 My goal for this project was to go all-in on using Microsoft's developer tools.